 Although physician referrals may never go away completely, this is no longer the only way new patients enter the physical therapy funnel.
 Today’s patients are more tech-savvy than ever—regardless of age—and are often turning to Dr. Google for their health-related needs.
 Couple this with ever-expanding direct access laws and you’ll find the time is ripe for a more direct approach to how you establish and manage new and existing patient relationships.
 And fortunately, Patient Relationship Management (PRM) software can help with that.
 Let’s dive in!

 What is Patient Relationship Management (PRM) software—and why does my practice need it?

-With the rise in high-deductible health plans—as well the Triple Aim-backed push for more patient-centered care—patients are taking a much more active role in their healthcare decisions.
+With the rise in high-deductible health plans—as well as the push for more patient-centered care—patients are taking a much more active role in their healthcare decisions.
 As a result, they’re displaying many more consumer-like behaviors, including:

 - Performing a significant amount of online research prior to selecting treatment options and providers;